abdul-1432/Horizontal_slider/README.md

 - `minValue`: The minimum value of the slider's range (default: 0).
 - `maxValue`: The maximum value of the slider's range (default: 100).
 - `initialValue`: The initial value of the slider (default: halfway between `minValue` and `maxValue`).
-- `showValue`: Display the selected value on the handle or in a tooltip (default: true).
+- `show value`: Display the selected value on the handle or in a tooltip (default: true).
 - `onValueChange`: A callback function to execute when the slider value changes.

 For more advanced customization, you can modify the provided CSS or extend the component's functionality in the JavaScript code.